davevanfleet/py-crypto/README.md

 ## Usage

 This script was built to be run as a daily cron job.
 Running the `app.py` script is all that is required.

 The list of coins selected is fairly conservative.
 If you would like to add more coins for your installation simply add them to the `COINS` list in `app.py` using the abbreviations from Kraken.

+The default purchase is set to 10 USD.
+This can be adjusted by changing the `DEFAULT_PURCHASE_USD` float in `kraken_requests.py`